yapweijun1996/Gemini-GenAI-Chatbox/README.md

 # Gemini AI Chatbox

 Welcome to the Gemini AI Chatbox!
-This is a simple, single-page web application that allows you to chat with Google's Gemini AI.
-It's built with vanilla HTML, CSS, and JavaScript, making it a great project for learning about web development and API integration.
+This is a simple, single-page, serverless web application that allows you to chat with Google's Gemini AI.
+It's built entirely within a single `index.html` file using vanilla HTML, CSS (via Tailwind CSS CDN), and JavaScript, making it a great project for learning about web development and API integration without requiring any build steps.

 ## Features

+*   **All-in-One `index.html`:** The entire application is self-contained in a single file for maximum portability.
-*   **Direct Google Gemini API Integration:** Chat directly with the Gemini AI.
+*   **Direct Google Gemini API Integration:** Chat directly with the Gemini AI from the client-side.
-*   **Persistent Chat History:** Your conversations are saved in your browser, so you can pick up where you left off.
+*   **Persistent Chat History:** Your conversations are saved in your browser's IndexedDB, so you can pick up where you left off.
 *   **Easy API Key Setup:** A settings modal makes it simple to add and manage your Gemini API keys.
+*   **API Key Fallback:** If you provide multiple API keys, the app will automatically try the next one if a request fails.
 *   **Markdown Support:** The chat displays responses in Markdown, with code blocks and syntax highlighting.
-*   **Responsive Design:** The chatbox looks great on both desktop and mobile devices.
+*   **Responsive Design:** The chatbox looks great on both desktop and mobile devices thanks to Tailwind CSS.

 ## How to Use

-Since this is a simple project with no server-side components, you can run it directly in your web browser.
+Since this is a simple project with no server-side components or build process, you can run it directly in your web browser.

 1.  **Clone the repository:**
     ```bash